National Resource Center for The First-Year Experience and Students in Transition

 Jennifer Keup is the Executive Director of the National Resource Center for The First-Year Experience and Students in Transition, where she provides leadership for all of the organization’s operational, strategic, and scholarly activities in pursuit of its mission “to support and advance efforts to improve student learning and transitions into and through higher education.”
 In this role, she builds upon the National Resource Center’s history of excellence as the founder and leader of the first-year experience movement to develop and pursue the organization’s efforts to serve a worldwide network of educators.
 This network is dedicated to students’ transition, development, learning, and success, particularly at critical junctures in the educational pipeline.

-Keup also serves as an affiliated faculty member in the Department of Educational Leadership and Policies in the College of Education at the University of South Carolina, is a fellow of the McLaughlin College at York University in Canada, and was recently appointed a research affiliate with the Pullias Center for Higher Education at the University of Southern California Rossier School of Education.
+Keup also serves as an affiliated faculty member in the Department of Educational Leadership and Policies in the College of Education at the University of South Carolina, is a fellow of the McLaughlin College at York University in Canada, and is a research affiliate with the Pullias Center for Higher Education at the University of Southern California Rossier School of Education.
 She is a principal investigator for the National Resource Center’s involvement in a Bill and Melinda Gates-funded Solution Network focused on identifying, building, and scaling effective and equitable advising solutions across the field of higher education.
-In addition, Keup is on the advisory council for the APLU Powered by Publics initiative; a member of the advisory board for the NASPA Center for First-generation Student Success; a former directorate board chair for the ACPA Commission for Admissions, Orientation, and First-Year Experience; and on several editorial boards for higher education journals in the United States and internationally.
+In addition, Keup is a member of the advisory board for the NASPA Center for First-generation Student Success; a former directorate board chair for the ACPA Commission for Admissions, Orientation, and First-Year Experience; and on several editorial boards for higher education journals in the United States and internationally.

-- Doctor of Philosophy - Higher Education and Organizational Change (2002), UCLA
+- Doctor of Philosophy, Higher Education and Organizational Change, UCLA

-- Master of Arts - Higher Education and Organizational Change (1998), UCLA
+- Master of Arts, Higher Education and Organizational Change, UCLA